portworx/px-docs/cloud/gcp/gke.md

 kubeconfig entry generated for gke-cluster-01.
 ```

-More information about the gcloud command for GKE can be found here: [https://cloud.google.com/kubernetes-engine/docs/clusters/operations](https://cloud.google.com/kubernetes-engine/docs/clusters/operations).
+More information about the gcloud command for GKE can be found [here](https://cloud.google.com/kubernetes-engine/docs/clusters/operations).

 ## Add disks to nodes